isabella232/help-7/gitbook/superquery/scheduled-queries/managing-scheduled-queries.md

-By clicking on the **⋮** icon to the left of your query, you can manage your scheduled queries:
+By clicking on the **&vellip;** icon to the left of your query, you can manage your scheduled queries:

 * **Run Now** - Execute the query immediately.
 * **Open Query** - Open your scheduled query in a new tab.